Very often in kid’s sports adults, parents and coaches become

 - To promote zero tolerance of defamatory comments or language, be it racial or discriminatory, towards referees, fellow players and other supporters.

 - To promote an environment for sportsmanship and fair play in underage sport.

-- To provide education to adults and young people on the importance of RESPECT and just letting the kids play.
+- To provide education to adults and young people on the importance of RESPECT and just letting the kids play with freedom.

 - To encourage safe participation for players and spectators.